GiantRavens/rails7_template/README.md

 `gem install pg`

-If it doesn't work, install the Postgres headers.
+If install fails, you likely need to install the Postgres headers.
 On a Mac the fastest way to do this is install Postgres itself:

 `brew install postgres`